 Identity Cloud issues signed or encrypted JWTs as access tokens wrapped in a macaroon.

 Make sure the resulting token fits in the storage available to the client.
 If the storage available is limited to the size of a browser cookie, for example, the token may be too large to store.
 Token size can also impact network performance.

 Follow these steps to enable macaroons in the OAuth 2.0 provider service:

 In the AM admin UI, go to Realms > Realm Name > Services > OAuth2 Provider.

-On the Core tab, enable Use Macaroon Access and Refresh Tokens.
+On the Core tab, enable Use Macaroon Access and Refresh Tokens and save your changes.

 On the Advanced tab, select the Macaroon Token Format.

 If possible, use the default